GLOBAL MARKETS-Stocks rally as Biden surge offsets coronavirus fears

 Coronavirus hits financial marketshttps://tmsnrt.rs/2TI8YnE

-(Additional reporting by Tom Wilson and Marc Jones in London, Scott Murdoch in Hong Kong and Tom Westbrook in Singapore; Editing by Bernadette Baum)
+(Additional reporting by Tom Wilson and Marc Jones in London, Scott Murdoch in Hong Kong and Tom Westbrook in Singapore; Editing by Bernadette Baum and Sonya Hepinstall)

 ((T.Wilson@thomsonreuters.com; 44-20-7542-4531; Reuters Messaging: t.wilson.thomsonreuters.com@reuters.net))